caceresfjulian/minesweeper/README.md

 # Minesweeper

-This is a Minesweeper game built with React, Vite, Typescript, Redux and plain CSS.
+This is a Minesweeper game built with React, Vite, Typescript, Redux Toolkit, Styled-components.
 It is deployed on GitHub Pages.
 To get more techincal details about the game, go to the project's wiki.

 ## Overview
 ![image](https://user-images.githubusercontent.com/47955341/235325607-c78c236a-50d0-4c82-bf62-b0c8932e2675.png)